 Scottish Conservative leader Ruth Davidson, a possible successor should May be forced out and who campaigned hard against Brexit last year, told the BBC the prime minister's critics should "put up, shut up and get off the stage".

 "I would tell my party to get its house in order, get together, knuckle down, and make sure that our first commitment, last commitment and only commitment is to the country," she said.

 Her message came after former party chairman Grant Shapps toured media studios calling for a leadership election.
 Shapps said 30 Conservative lawmakers backed his view, well short of the 48 needed to trigger a contest.

-Commentators said a lack of an obvious replacement and deep divisions in the party over the direction of Brexit meant the rebellion had lost momentum despite disquiet over May's performance as leader.
+Commentators said deep divisions in the party over the direction of Brexit meant the rebellion had lost momentum despite disquiet over May's performance as leader.

 One Conservative lawmaker, Nigel Evans, said the "botched plot" appeared to have fizzled out within 24 hours but that it would play into the hands of EU's chief Brexit negotiator Michel Barnier and EU Commission head Jean-Claude Juncker.

 May's weakness is generating more concern than satisfaction in Brussels, however, since failing to reach a deal with London would disrupt economies on both sides of the English Channel.